The conspicuous consumption of Extreme Makeover: Home Edition

 In September 2005, Jimmy and Gina Arena of Purdys, New York, lost a son to cancer.
 Seven months later, they lost a house.

 The first event was a tragedy.
 The second, millions of TV viewers were told, was not.
-After demolishing the family's 1,400-square-foot house, workers erected a 4,200-square-foot replacement for a segment of ABC's Extreme Makeover: Home Edition.
+After demolishing the family's 1,400-square-foot split-level, workers erected a 4,200-square-foot replacement for a segment of ABC's Extreme Makeover: Home Edition.

 When the program debuted in 2003, its focus was on helping needy families improve run-down houses.
 But by the third season, the show had become an exercise in glib destruction coupled with conspicuous consumption.
-First an entire house is dropped into a Dumpster; then building materials arrive in quantities so prodigious that the neighbors' yards are used as depots.
+First an entire house is dropped into a Dumpster; then building materials arrive in quantities so prodigious that the neighbors' yards are needed as depots.
 The resulting houses overpower their surroundings, leaving the neighbors, if not literally in shadow, feeling like permanent extras in someone else's movie.

-Inside the new house, large and overwrought interiors-every bedroom is a "destination"-discourage family interaction.
+Inside the new house, large and overwrought interiors. -- every bedroom is a "destination" -- discourage family interaction.
 Furniture and appliances fill even the oversized spaces to bursting.